-A Mississippi native, Chadwick is one of only eight active Division I men’s tennis coaches to have led a team to the NCAA Championship Finals.
-Furthermore, he is one of only three active Division I coaches to have taken his team to three or more NCAA Final Fours.
+A Mississippi native, Chadwick is one of only 10 active Division I men’s tennis coaches to have led a team to the NCAA Championship Finals.
+Furthermore, he is one of only eight active Division I coaches to have taken his team to three or more NCAA Final Fours.

 While the teams of the late eighties and early nineties laid the foundation, the 1995 season will be remembered as the benchmark year for the Rebels when they advanced to the final of the NCAA Team Championship and claimed the NCAA Doubles Championship.